OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

-   For the undirected version of the graph above, the adjacency matrix requires the same space as before, while the adjacency list requires :math:`4 |\mathbf{V}| + 6 |\mathbf{E}| = 92` bytes (because there are now 12 edges instead of 6).
+   For the undirected version of the graph above, the adjacency matrix requires the same space as before, while the adjacency list requires :math:`4 |\mathbf{V}| + 6 |\mathbf{E}| = 92` bytes (because there are now 12 edges represented instead of 6).

 .. avembed:: Exercises/Development/GraphSpaceReqSum.html ka